-Knowing what you need before you purchase aircraft for your operation is essential if you want to make the right purchase.
+Knowing what you need before you purchase aircraft for your operation is essential if you want to make the right purchase, especially if you are looking into aircraft financing.
 However, if you’re a first-time buyer, it can be difficult to know exactly what you’ll need.
 Let’s list some of the most important factors that you should know before you decide to purchase an aircraft.

 How Long are Your Average Business Trips?

 The type of distances you’ll be using your jet for is something everyone should assess before they buy private jets.
 There are companies like Depart Right Aviation that can help you.
 If most your trips are within the eurozone, then there is no need for you to invest in a jet with a 6,000 km + range.
 Even if you want to make the occasional trip overseas, you can still reach the east coast of the United States without needing to refuel.

 Some companies such as Paramount Business Jets provide customers with support from their own private jet sales brokers, which will help you go about finding the best jet relative to your needs.
 For example, if more than 10% of all your flights are longer than 6,000 km, your broker will more than likely try to find a model with a 9,000 km to 12,000 km range at the very least.
 This is especially important if you must regularly make trips outside the eurozone.